 In the Mock Trial Program, students learn how to examine witnesses, admit evidence, raise objections, and deliver opening and closing arguments.
 These courtroom skills are developed with the help of Pitt Law’s adjunct coaches, who are experienced trial lawyers.
 Students may then try out to compete in one of several national mock trial competitions.
 The mock trial program is overseen by Michael Gianantonio.

 On a Moot Court Team, students brief and argue an appeal in either a general litigation area or a specialized practice setting, such as intellectual property or environmental law.
 Pitt Law has also sent a team to a health law transactional competition in many recent years.

 Students are eligible to receive academic credit for participating in most moot court competitions, intramural or interscholastic.
-These are classified as activity credits, and students may count a limited number of activity credits toward their graduation requirements.
-(Credits earned for service on a journal and/or the Moot Court Board also count as activity credits.)
-Specific information regarding academic credit is available during the signup process for each competition, from each competition’s faculty advisor, or from the Competitions Coordinator, Professor Paige Forster.
+Specific information about academic credit is available here, during the signup for each competition, from each competition's faculty advisor, or from the Competitions Coordinator, Professor Paige Forster.